AhmadiRamin/ts-repository-library/README.md

 It's just a basic implementation to show you how to centralize your data access needs, you can extend this library like including search api to have advanced queries, caching etc.

+This sample consists of two repositories:
+* SharePoint repository to manage CRUD operations on SharePoint lists and libraries
+* Tenant repository to manage CRUD opetrations on tenant properties (logged-in user needs to be global admin)

 ## Used SharePoint Framework Version

 ![drop](https://img.shields.io/badge/version-1.9-green.svg)